uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   The parameters above are already known to Uyuni/SUSE Manager.

-  It is probably not in the scope of this RFC to offer to the user the ability to customize the configuration directly from Uyuni/SUSE Manager, but it will be in the future (e.g. text editing of the configuration file directly from Uyuni/SUSE Manager).
-At this point, the configuration of the cluster is in the Management Node and can be customized by the user (e.g. [integrating an external LDAP](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_integrate_external_ldap) or [configure `kured`](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_prevent_nodes_running_special_workloads_from_being_rebooted)).

-  Single Sign-On is out of scope until further developments from the Product Management.

   #### Control plane and worker nodes

   #### Registering control plane and worker to Uyuni/SUSE Manager